-The hydraulic piston is a solid steel plunger which extends into the hydraulic cylinder through a rubber vacuum cup and rubber secondary and primary cups.
+The hydraulic piston is a solid steel plunger which extends into the hydraulic cylinder BRAKES through a vacuum cup, a secondary cup, a piston bearing, and a primary cup.
 To prevent vacuum from drawing brake fluid out of hydraulic cylinder in case of cup leakage, the space between the vacuum cup and the secondary cup is vented to atmosphere through two openings in the master cylinder to power cylinder gasket.